jakubtomsu/jakubtomsu.github.io/content/posts/fixed_timestep_without_interpolation/index.md

 > This method probably won't work very well in cases when `game_tick` can take a very significant amount of time, or the game state is gigantic, e.g. in a big AAA game which needs to run the physics engine and whatnot.

 ## Game state duplication
-In a more traditional system with individually dynamically allocated objects this might be bit of an issue.
+In a more traditional system with individually dynamically allocated objects this might be a bit of an issue.
 Even if your language can do a _deep copy_ of an object which holds the game state, the individual allocations could take a long time or it could make the GC sad.

 In my case the _entire_ game state is trivially copyable, because: